mohndrilling/image_pipeline/README.md

 ./cameracalibrator.py --size 8x6 --square 0.0809556 right:=/stereo/right/image_raw left:=/stereo/left/image_raw
 ```

-Camera has to publish unrectified video to the right and left topic described above
+Camera has to publish unrectified video to the right and left topic described above using the "realsense_MT" package or playback of rosbag.